Lee Young-hee (designer)

-She was the representative of Miraemunhwa foundation, and operated Maison de Lee Young Hee in Gangnam-gu, Seoul.
+She was the representative of the Miraemunhwa foundation, and operated Maison de Lee Young Hee in Gangnam District, Seoul.

 Fashion

 Young-hee majored in dying design at Sungshin Women's University.
-In 1976 she opened her own shop under the title of "Lee Young Hee Korean clothes".
-In 1983 she joined the international festival in Washington D.C. to celebrate the independence of the United States.
+In 1976, she opened her own shop under the title of "Lee Young Hee Korean clothes".
+In 1983, she joined the international festival in Washington D.C. to celebrate the independence of the United States.

-In 1993, she first made her debut in the Pret-a-Porter in Paris.
+In 1993, she made her debut in the Pret-a-Porter in Paris.

 In 1993, she became the first, along with Lee Shin Woo, to be allowed to participate in pret-a-porte while establishing a hanbok boutique in Paris the following year.
 She continued to introduce unique design and style of oriental clothes and Korean culture in Europe.
-Her thought was flowed through modern style in that old-fashioned hanbok has difficulties of daily life such as movement.
+She thought that old-fashioned hanbok had difficulties in daily life, such as movement.

+Her most notable work is her collection "Clothing of the Wind" whose name describes the design of the hanbok.
+These hanboks were not traditional, with a slimmer dress line and a unique trademark in that the upper jacket part called a jeogori is missing, leaving only the dress underneath.

 In 2003, she donated 12 sets of hanbok to Smithsonian Museum of Natural History, in the hopes of setting up a Korean gallery, which was opened in 2008.
 Lee was then required to design traditional wedding hanbok for the Smithsonian for months afterwards, adding ornaments.

-In 2004, the Lee Young Hee Museum of Korean Culture was inaugurated in Manhattan, New York City.
-This hall has been utilized to hold hanbok fashion shows and display traditional culture.
+The Lee Young Hee Museum of Korean Culture inaugurated in 2004 in her honor has since been closed in 2014.

-Her design has features of involving elegant color and a neat silhouette, with the mixture of past and current styles.
+Her design has features of involving elegant color and a neat silhouette, with a mixture of past and current styles.

 When the APEC summit was held in Busan, South Korea, she became in charge of preparing outer garments (durumagi) of 21 heads attending the event.